 The majority of flammable liquids are “short” hydrocarbon chains.
 These short molecules produce a lot of vapor, allowing them to be ignited at low temperatures.

 Weak “intermolecular forces” cause vapor to form, which is a fancy way of stating it takes less energy to break two molecules apart and for one to float away like vapor.
-Given that a gallon of liquid contains trillions of molecules, this occurs several times every second and produces a lot of moisture.
+A gallon of liquid contains trillions of molecules, which occurs several times every second and produces a lot of moisture.

 Also Read: Condensation in Engine Oil?